3mdeb/conferences/2024/OSFC/enabling_coreboot_on_talosII.md

 ???

-This document was added as a result of us asking on OP mailing list.
+This diagram comes from a document that was added as a result of us asking on OpenPOWER mailing list.

 HOMER is 4 MB (per chip/CPU) block of data and code in main RAM.
 Without getting into too much details, it is divided into 4 x 1MB sections, each responsible for